Refugee owned business supported by community

 The next days and weeks repeated themselves.
 Customers came in droves to buy donuts.
 As a result, Mr. Chhan was able to leave early every day.

 Some days he leaves as early as 10 am to visit his wife.
 Many customers say they’re just happy the community was united for a good cause.
 As for Mrs. Chhan, she’s still recovering.
 According to her husband, she can write, talk, and is eating.

 Locals even tried to set up a fundraiser for the Chhan’s on GoFundMe.
 However, Mr. Chhan declined, only wanting to spend more time with his wife at home.

-This refugee-owned business and the community’s kindness show a very different side of Seal Beach.
+This refugee owned business and the community’s kindness show a lesser known side of Seal Beach.

 Most know Seal Beach as a great plate to surf, swim, and vacation.
 Despite this carefree reputation, locals are showing that Seal Beach is also a place of welcome and love.